iqunet/tutorials/_posts/2024-05-24-modbus-to-mqtt.md

 The **topic of the MQTT message** is derived from the path of the corresponding data point in the OPC-UA tree.
-For this tutorial, a Python program will subscribe to the specified topic on the MQTT broker and display the incoming data on a real-time updated graph (see figure 3).
+For this tutorial, a Python program will subscribe to the specified topic on the MQTT broker and display the incoming data on a real-time updated graph (figure 3).
 <hr>

 ### LoRaWAN Hardware Setup